IHE/PCC.SDOH.RSQ/input/pagecontent/volume-1.md

 short list of the use cases described below and explain why they are different.

-### XX.4.2 Use Cases
+### X.4.2 Use Cases
 Actors and transactions are used to achieve this use-case...

 <figure>
 {%include usecase1-processflow.svg%}
-<p id="fX.X.X.X-X" class="figureTitle">Figure X.X.X.X-X: Use Case 1 Process Flow</p>
+<p id="fX.4.2-1" class="figureTitle">Figure X.4.2-1: Use Case 1 Process Flow</p>
 </figure>
 <br clear="all">

 This section defines the actors and transactions in this implementation guide.
-#### XX.4.2.1 Use Case \#1: simple name
+#### XX.4.2.1 Use Case \#1: Previously Ordered Referral

-One or two sentence simple description of this particular use case.

-Note that Section XX.4.2.1 repeats in its entirety for additional use cases (replicate as Section XX.4.2.2, XX.4.2.3, etc.).
+There are many cases where an SDOH referral is ordered by a healthcare provider, however that Referral Initiator is usually not in a position to follow-up on the outcome, or the lack thereof, of the referral.
+In such cases getting continuous updates from the Referral Recipient on the changes to the status of the referral is counter-productive.
+If in the span of weeks or months the patient is again to be seen by the provider, they now can find out the status of the referral before they see the patient again.

-##### XX.4.2.1.1 simple name Use Case Description
+##### XX.4.2.1.1 Previously Ordered Referral Use Case Description

 Describe the key use cases addressed by the profile.
 Limit to a maximum of one page of text or consider an appendix.